emrahgunduz/simple-log-checker/README.md

 You can use `ipset list` to see what is currently banned.
 App does not make the ipset lists permanent, so a restart will clear all.
 For more information, check [ipset man page](https://linux.die.net/man/8/ipset).
+When the app closed by any means, or crashes, ipset lists are removed automatically.

 If you are using a different firewall then `iptables`, you can alter commands which the app executes.
 These are located in the "ban.js" file and documented right at the beginning of the file.